 Geoffrey Wheatcroft is the author of "Le Tour" (Simon & Schuster), a centennial history of the Tour de France

 Jeff Weintraub is a social & political theorist, political sociologist, and democratic socialist who has been teaching most recently at the University of Pennsylvania and Bryn Mawr College.
+Currently a Visiting Scholar at the Center for European Studies at Harvard University.

 (Also an Affiliated Professor with the University of Haifa in Israel & an opponent of academic blacklists.)